Frequently Asked Questions

 Do I receive credit for military service?

 It depends.
-If you paid contributions to the Plan during your absence, then that period of military service is recognized as credited service for pension purposes.
+If you paid contributions to the Trust during your absence, then that period of military service is recognized as credited service for pension purposes.
 If you did not pay contributions, you do not receive pension service credit during your absence.
 You may elect to receive service credit for your military service that was for active duty, by repaying your employee contributions (without interest).